Federal Contractor and Subcontractor Labor Reporting Under the Vietnam Era Veterans Readjustment Assistance Act

 If Federal Acquisition Regulation (FAR) Clause 52.222-37, Employment Reports on Veterans (Jun 2020)(or earlier versions of this clause) is contained in your Federal contract or has been “flowed down” to your subcontract from the prime contractor, you likely have a reporting obligation.

 What is a VETS-4212 Report?

-The report, known as “VETS-4212” (formerly known as VETS-100 or VETS-100A, and often referred to as such in contracts awarded using earlier versions of FAR Clause 52.222-37) is due for submission to the Veterans Employment Training Service (VETS) at the U.S. Department of Labor, no later than September 30, 2017.
-Fiscal Year 2017 reporting opens up August 1, 2017.
+The report, known as “VETS-4212” (formerly known as VETS-100 or VETS-100A, and often referred to as such in contracts awarded using earlier versions of FAR Clause 52.222-37) is due for submission to the Veterans Employment Training Service (VETS) at the U.S. Department of Labor, no later than September 30, 2020.
+The fiscal Year 2020 reporting cycle began August 1, 2020.

-Accurate and timely reporting, as well as record keeping is critical to stellar contract administration.
-A contractor’s affirmative action obligations in the hiring and retention of Veterans is subject to audit by the U.S. Department of Labor’s Office of Federal Contractor Compliance Programs (OFCCP).
+Accurate and timely reporting, as well as record keeping, is critical to stellar contract administration.
+A contractor’s affirmative action obligations in the hiring and retention of Veterans are subject to audit by the U.S. Department of Labor’s Office of Federal Contractor Compliance Programs (OFCCP).

 - The iterative requirements of FAR Clause 52.222-37

 - Contractors’ and subcontractor’s obligations under VEVRAA